corrode/corrode.github.io/content/blog/rust-cpp-interop/index.md

 A few field-level rules that fall out of this.

 **Don't pass Rust enums with data across FFI.** A `Result<T, E>` or `Option<NonZeroU32>` has a defined layout *in your version of rustc, today*, but it isn't part of the language contract.
 Either lower it to a `#[repr(C)]` enum with explicit discriminants ([RFC 2195](https://github.com/rust-lang/rfcs/blob/master/text/2195-really-tagged-unions.md) calls these "really tagged unions"), or split it into a status code plus an out-parameter.

+If you're using `cxx`, you get a slightly nicer story: a Rust function declared as `-> Result<T>` in the bridge marshals as a C++ function that may throw a single exception type, and a C++ function that throws is reflected back into Rust as a `Result<T, cxx::Exception>`.
+The eShard team's [tour of the interop ecosystem](https://blog.tetrane.com/2022/Rust-Cxx-interop.html) shows a clean version of this pattern: their `OpenDatabase` struct carries a `UniquePtr<ResourceDatabase>`, an explicit `OpenDatabaseStatus` enum, and a `String error_message`, all `#[repr(C)]` via `cxx`.
+The status code is the wire contract; the rich error data rides as plain bytes alongside it.
+That is the production-grade version of "status code plus out-parameter," and it's how you propagate `anyhow`-style context without exporting `anyhow::Error` itself.

+If you need true rich error chains, encode them on the Rust side and pass them across as a serialized blob (`Vec<u8>` with a stable format — protobuf, postcard, JSON), then reconstruct on the other side.
+Trying to share a `dyn std::error::Error` across the boundary is not a thing that works.

 ```rust
 // Wrong: layout of Result is not part of the language contract.